5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 Which tool
 ----------

 There are quite a number of tools available to write installers.
-Wix[^wix] is popular, and a good candidate if you need to install your application in a large corporations.
+Wix[^wix] is popular, and a good candidate if you need to install your application in large corporations.

 Wix is very powerful, but its power has a price: complexity.
 We reckon your first customers are unlikely to have the complex installation requirements of a large corporation.
 You can start with something simpler.